e saw it before he heard it. And he heard it before he felt it.

 "No, I'm an only child and my parents live in Idaho.
 I came out here with my husband before he was deployed.
-When he died I was left alone with Lane, and although I wanted to move home, I hesitated because I hated to disrupt his studies during the school year.
-After that, I hated to leave my job so we stayed."
+When he died I was left alone with Lane, and although I wanted to move home, I hesitated because I didn't want to disrupt his studies during the school year.
+After that, I felt so connected I didn't want to leave my job . . . so we stayed.

-"Almost a year.
-She died of cancer" he responded quietly.
+"Almost a year" again responding quietly.
 He hoped Sarah felt the same attraction toward him as he was feeling toward her.
-There was an awkward moment then he said "we need to get to your house quickly then get back here as soon as possible."
+There was another awkward moment then he said "we need to get to your house quickly then get back here as soon as possible."